imiguelrodriguez/utxo-based-mozilla/browser/components/urlbar/docs/telemetry.rst

   .. _adaptive history autofill document: https://docs.google.com/document/d/e/2PACX-1vRBLr_2dxus-aYhZRUkW9Q3B1K0uC-a0qQyE3kQDTU3pcNpDHb36-Pfo9fbETk89e7Jz4nkrqwRhi4j/pub
   .. _origin: https://html.spec.whatwg.org/multipage/origin.html#origin

-  Changelog
-    Firefox 134
-      Legacy ``urlbar.picked`` telemetry mirrored to Glean.
-(See bug 1927093) Firefox 137
-      Legacy ``urlbar.picked`` telemetry and Glean ``urlbar.picked`` telemetry removed completely.
-(See bug 1932713)

 urlbar.picked.searchmode.*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-  NOTE: This telemetry is no longer collected.
-See changelog below.

   This is a set of keyed scalars whose values are uints incremented each time a
   result is picked from the Urlbar while the Urlbar is in search mode.
 The